-When my book MELAND was published in 2013, I didn’t realise that I was predicting Trump’s win.
-Here is an extract from the book.
-Also look at the cover (below).
+Here is an extract from my book, MELAND published in 2013.
+It not only explains changes to our western culture, but also the trends in politics.
+Look at the cover (below).
 It says it all.
 Who do you think is waving the ME flag now?

 The Me-Me mindset swamped mainstream culture when political parties abandoned trying to build a better society in favour of ‘building a better you’.
 In his article, ‘Blahspeak’ in the London Review of Books , Stefan Collini commented, ‘Politicians of all parties are committed to giving the aspirational society more of what it is thought to aspire to’.
 Today, just over 50 years after JFK’s Ask-Not-What-Your-Country-Can-Do-For-You 1961 inaugural address, politicians seduce voters with the What-We-(if-elected)-Will-Do-for-You!
 Promises.
 Moreover, voters expect fiscal lerv to be spread their way with every election, every budget, every bailout, and every cutback.